igorv6/A-cleaning-of-laptops/README.md

 SET Weight = 2.00
 WHERE weight = 0.00;
 ```
-### 8. Check if there are some similar values caused by space character
+### 8. Normalize data
-The TRIM() function removes the space character OR other specified characters from the start or end of a string.
+The TRIM() function removes the space character or other specified characters from the start or end of a string.
  ```sql
 SELECT * FROM laptopdata_uncleaned;
 SELECT Distinct Company FROM laptopdata_uncleaned;